Compound group I excitatory input is differentially distributed to motoneurones of the human tibialis anterior

 Semmler J. G., Türker K. S.

-• Anahtar Kelimeler: H-REFLEX, TIBIALIS ANTERIOR, HUMAN MOTOR UNIT, SIZE PRINCIPLE
+• Keywords: H-REFLEX, TIBIALIS ANTERIOR, HUMAN MOTOR UNIT, SIZE PRINCIPLE

 The distribution of the compound group I excitatory input to various-sized motoneurones in the human tibialis anterior muscle was studied, using low-intensity electrical stimulation of the common peroneal nerve.
 The stimulation initiated the H-reflex response in all motor units with a latency of ∼40 ms (range 30-45 ms).
 In each experiment, the amplitude of the H-reflex responses in a pair of simultaneously active motor units were assessed.
 It was shown that, although the stimulus intensity was identical, the amplitude of the H-reflex response was bigger in the motor unit with the higher recruitment threshold of the pair compared with the size of the reflex in the unit that had a relatively lower recruitment threshold.
 The present results are compared and contrasted with the findings in animals and one human study that suggested that the smaller-sized motoneurones receive larger group I excitatory input. © 1994.